 - Q: Does Istanbul offer any good climbs?

-A: Yes, if you’re coming to Istanbul in winter.
-Most of the Europeans (or Americans) think that Istanbul is an Arabic city in desert.
+- A: Yes, if you’re coming to Istanbul in winter.
+Most of the Europeans (or Americans) think that Istanbul is an Arabic city in the desert.
 Simply, it’s not.
 It is cold, humid, rainy, even snowy in winter (see the photos below).
 The first photo is from last winter, near my place.
-But compared to many other European cities, climate is not so bad at all.
+But compared to many other European cities, the climate is not so bad at all.
 The city is really hot in the summer, like the rest of Turkey.

 Video of a ride in Istanbul: